artnoi43/superwatcher/pkg/reorgsim/README.md

 This method returns logs from either of the chains, depending on the internal states and the filter query.

-The main logic here is this - for all blocks before `Param.ReorgedBlock`, use logs from the old chain.
-The logs _at or after `Param.ReorgedBlock`_ however, will be taken from BOTH the old and the reorged chain, depending on the internal states.
-The logic behind choosing blocks is encapsulated in `ReorgSim.chooseBlock`.
+The main logic here is this - for all blocks before the event `ReorgEvent.ReorgedBlock`, use logs from the old chain.
+The logs _at or after `Param.ReorgedBlock`_ however, will be taken from BOTH the old and the reorged chain, depending on the internal states during each call.

-In `ReorgSim.chooseBlock`, if the call is the first time `ReorgSim.FilterLogs` sees the query with `BaseParam.ReorgedBlock` within range, it uses logs from the old block.
-After this call, subsequent calls to `FilterLogs` will returns blocks from the reorged chain.

-`ReorgSim` tracks how many times method `FilterLogs` has seen the block number with hash map `ReorgSim.FilterLogsCount`.
+The logic for forking chain is in `ReorgSim.forkChain(from, to)`, and it goes like this:

+1. Every call to `FilterLogs(from, to)` will call `forkChain(from, to)`.

+2. `forkChain` gets the current `ReorgEvent` via `ReorgSim.events[ReorgSim.currentReorgEvent]`.
+   It then checks if `ReorgEvent.ReorgBlock` is within inclusive range `[from, to]`.

+3. If `ReorgEvent.ReorgBlock` is within range `[from, to]`, then the counter hash map `ReorgSim.seenReorgedBlock` is incremented by 1.

+4. If `ReorgEvent.seenReorgBlock[event.ReorgBlock]` is greater than 1, then `forkChain`
+   will _fork_ the current chain, by switching `ReorgSim.chain` to the next chain in `ReorgSim.reorgedChains`, incrementing the counter `currentReorgEvent` if it should be, and overwriting `ReorgSim.currentBlock` with the current event's `ReorgBlock`.

+5. After `forkChain` returns, `ReorgSim.chain` should already be _forked_,
+   and `FilterLogs` can just access blocks from current chain with `ReorgSim.chain[blockNumber]`.

+6. The logs within range are appended together and returned.

-> By allowing the emitter to see the original hash first, o that it can notice the different hash in the next call.
+> `ReorgSim` must be able to let poller/emitter see the original hash first
+> (i.e. when `ReorgSim.seenReorgBlock` for a block is still 0 or 1), otherwise we can test
+> `poller.mapLogs`, as the function relies on old block hash saved in the tracker

 #### [Deprecated] Method `ReorgSim.HeaderByNumber`